Configure Cross-Origin Resource Sharing (CORS)

 Determine If You Actually Need CORS

-Cross-Origin Resource Sharing (CORS) is a security feature that controls how web pages can request resources from different domains.
-If your React frontend and Express server are hosted on different domains or ports, then you will need to configure CORS to allow React to make requests to Express.
+Cross-Origin Resource Sharing (CORS) is a security feature that controls how browsers can request resources from different domains.
+If your JavaScript frontend and backend servers are hosted on different origins, then you will need to configure CORS to allow your JavaScript frontend to make requests to your backend servers.

 First, install the CORS middleware in your Express server: